Mission | Contact Us | Topic Teams | Products | Core Values | Funding | Membership

 - Developing and testing innovative outreach models for connecting those who are creating new research knowledge with the end users of that knowledge.
 We are finding new ways to learn and interact with experts, peers, learners, and influencers.

 - Identifying appropriate national learning center roles that best support existing organizations committed to an outreach mission.
-We are not trying to reinvent or compete with existing resources--we are committed to finding ways to help increase the usage of good resources already published and then develop original content as appropriate.
+We are not trying to compete with existing resources--we are committed to finding ways to help increase the usage of good resources already published and then develop original content as appropriate.

 Our ultimate customer is the livestock or poultry producer.
 However, this network tends to emphasize delivery of information to ag professionals that influence producer environmental management decisions.
 This allows for the professional to appropriately contextualize information for different geographical locations or production systems.
 The LPELC places a high value on working with a wide range of groups such as: extension, research and teaching faculty/staff, commodity groups, ag organizations, agencies, environmental organizations, farmers, public and private sector advisers, and those involved in public policy implementation.